 An Internationally Recognized Speaker

-Wohlers served as a keynote speaker at the following events from January 2011 to present:
+Wohlers served as a keynote speaker at the following events from 2011 to 2013:

 From 2008 to 2010, Wohlers served as a keynote speaker at the following events: